Launching Abraham Lincoln's Campaign for the Presidency

 Some time later, Jesse Fell wrote an account of their conversation.
 In it Fell stated that he was convinced "that by judicious efforts Lincoln could be made the Republican candidate for the presidency in 1860."
 Lincoln, however, insisted there were men such as William Seward and Salmon Chase that were far better known who would seek the presidency.
 Fell countered that voters "will be repelled by the radical utterances and votes of such men as Seward and Chase."
 He went on to argue that "what the Republican party wants, to insure success in 1860, is a man of popular origin, of acknowledged ability, committed against slavery aggressions, who has no record to defend and no radicalism of an offensive character."

-Fell was an important point.
+Fell was making an important point.
 The young Republican party was beginning to fracture as it sought to develop an agenda that would not only attract political supporters but also get enough candidates elected to move their agenda along.
 By 1858, splinter parties with names like the Union Party, the Know-Nothings, and the Wide-Awakes often attracted radicals from all sides of an issue.
 It was clear to Fell that only a candidate with a moderate tone would have the broadbase appeal needed to win a national election.
-He pressed on and laid out a strategy for a presidential campaign, telling Lincoln: "Through an eminent jurist and essayist of my native county in Pennsylvania, favorably known throughout the State, I want to get up a well-considered, well-written newspaper article telling the people who you are and what you have done, that it may be circulated, not only in that State, but elsewhere, and thus help in manufacturing sentiment in your favor."
+As the night wore on he pressed on, laying out a strategy for a presidential campaign, telling Lincoln: "Through an eminent jurist and essayist of my native county in Pennsylvania, favorably known throughout the State, I want to get up a well-considered, well-written newspaper article telling the people who you are and what you have done, that it may be circulated, not only in that State, but elsewhere, and thus help in manufacturing sentiment in your favor."
 Fell explains that while he knew about the politics of Lincoln, he knew nothing of his origins or education.
 "I want you to give me these," he pleaded.
 "Won't you do it?"

 But the political winds blew against Lincoln in January of 1859 when the Illinois State Senate, with a democratic majority despite a favorable Republican showing, voted 54 to 46 to send Douglas back to the U.S. Senate.
 Upon hearing this news, Lincoln politely conceded while Douglas couldn't help but do some political grandstanding.
 "Let the voice of the people rule!" he declared in a statement that was as flamboyant as it was inaccurate.
 (In 1913, the Seventeenth Amendment, after ratification in 1912, changed the U.S. Constitution to have senators elected by popular vote.)